bitcoin-api/bitcoin-api-full-stack/README.md

     src="https://bitcoin-api.s3.amazonaws.com/images/documentation/advertisement-large-2.png"
 />

-This is the large image sponsored material, there's a large image  (100px by 100px) above and it [also contains a link](#readme-large-image-sponsored-material-example) (100 characters max including text-embedded link)
+This is the large image sponsored material, there's a large image  (100px by 100px) above and it [also contains a link](#readme-large-image-sponsored-material-example).
+(100 characters max including text-embedded link)

 ---